 One of the most important aspects of the design of your headphones will be how comfortable they are.
 This can depend on a lot of factors such as the design of the headphones, the shape of the headband and ear cups as well as whether they are padded.

-The size and shape of your head will also determine how comfortable you find headphones, so your mileage may vary depending on this.
+You will find that the size and shape of your head will also determine the comfort levels of the headphones you buy, so be aware that your mileage may vary depending on this.

 Generally, you want to make sure that there is good padding on the headband to prevent soreness on the top of your head, as well as adequate cushioning on the ear cups to provide a nice comfortable seal.

-Other features such as a long cable and a low overall weight will improve how easy headphones are to use over long time periods.
+There are other features you may need to think about which can impact your overall comfort in long periods of time.
+For example, a long cable to plug into your music amplifier and a low overall weight will improve how easy headphones are to use over long time periods.
 Always make sure that your headphones fit correctly too so that they don’t fall off when you start moving around and really working the drums.
+For carrying these headphones around or minimizing cable mess, you may want to look for headphone models which has as detachable cable.

 This in turn will help protect your ears from ear fatigue or tinnitus and permanent hearing loss.
 The other benefit of sound isolation is that you are able to focus more easily on the audio playing from your headphones without being distracted by the sound of your drums leaking into your headphones, which can be a great feature for drumming in the studio or using electronic drums.